AmanGit010/AmanGit010/README.md

-- 👋 Hi, I’m @AmanGit010
+- 👋 Hi, I’m Amanjot Singh
 - 👀 I’m interested in ...
-Open-source contributions
+Open-source contributions, Application Development
 - 🌱 I’m currently learning ...
-C++
+DSA, Kotlin.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... twitter - @amantwt329

 <!---
 AmanGit010/AmanGit010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.